amazeeio/docs/drupal/synchronize_sites.md

 # Synchronize Sites

-Amazee.io tightly integrates with [Drush](http://www.drush.org/) and [Drush Aliases](http://docs.drush.org/en/master/shellaliases/?highlight=alias).
+amazee.io leverages [Drush](http://www.drush.org/) and [Drush Aliases](http://docs.drush.org/en/master/shellaliases/?highlight=alias) to run site synchronizations.
 Therefore, you can use drush to sync between environments, amazee.io knows about your site environments and will automatically add them as you add a new site (e.g. a staging environment) to your account.

 ```
 dsql @<environment>